 Not much is known about Peter aside from the testimony he gave the medical examiners at the camp and the image of his back and the keloid scars he suffered from his beating.
-He told examiners that he had left the plantation ten days ago, and that the man who whipped him was the plantation’s overseer, Artayou Carrier.
+He told examiners that he had left the plantation 10 days earlier, and that the man who whipped him was the plantation’s overseer, Artayou Carrier.
 After the whipping, he was told he had become “sort of crazy” and had threatened his wife.
 As he lay in bed recovering, the plantation owner fired the overseer.
 But Peter had already determined to escape.

 Peter and three other enslaved people escaped by cover of night, but one of their companions was murdered by slave hunters who came in pursuit of Lyons’ property.
 The surviving escapees rubbed onions on their bodies to escape the bloodhounds the slave catchers used to pursue them.
 Only after days of pursuit did they reach the Union encampment, weeping with joy when they were greeted by Black men in uniform.
 They immediately enlisted.